huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/load_dreambooth.png" />
 </div>

-## Textual Inversion
+## Textual inversion

-[Textual Inversion](https://textual-inversion.github.io/) is very similar to DreamBooth and it can also personalize a diffusion model to generate certain concepts (styles, objects) from just a few images.
+[Textual inversion](https://textual-inversion.github.io/) is very similar to DreamBooth and it can also personalize a diffusion model to generate certain concepts (styles, objects) from just a few images.
 This method works by training and finding new embeddings that represent the images you provide with a special word in the prompt.
 As a result, the diffusion model weights stay the same and the training process produces a relatively tiny (a few KBs) file.

-Because Textual Inversion creates embeddings, it cannot be used on its own like DreamBooth and requires another model.
+Because textual inversion creates embeddings, it cannot be used on its own like DreamBooth and requires another model.

 ```py
 from diffusers import AutoPipelineForText2Image